-As noted in Table 1 below, we believe the Cell Pouch can alleviate several important issues with portal vein transplantation.
-In the Cell Pouch, the therapeutic cells live within a tissue matrix surrounded by microvessels, similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells, which is believed to lead to IBMIR.
-This reduced inflammatory response should enable improved islet survival and potentially lower the number of islets or other sources of insulin-producing cells that need to be implanted.
-Consequently, fewer donor pancreata than what are currently being used in portal vein transplantation would be required.
+As noted in Table 1 below, we believe the Cell Pouch can alleviate a number of important issues with portal vein transplantation.
+In the Cell Pouch system, the therapeutic cells live within a tissue matrix surrounded by microvessels, similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells, which is believed to lead to IBMIR.
+This eliminates the portal infused inflammatory response enabling improved islet survival and potentially lowers the number of islets or other sources of insulin-producing cells that need to be transplanted.
+Consequently, in improving the cell therapy placement, fewer donor pancreata than what are currently being used for portal vein transplantation would be required.
 In addition, known side effects of an infusion into the portal vein such as portal vein hypertension, thrombosis, and liver steatosis (fatty liver), along with the costs of treating them, are expected to be eliminated with the application of Sernova's Cell Pouch technology (see Table 1).